ozanMSFT/pytorch-wiki/DataPipes-testing-requirements.md

 * Test if DataPipe is lazy (serialized size is 'reasonable')
 * Test how DataPipe works in deterministic context
 * Test if DataPipes creates properly linked DataPipes graph
+* Test if DataPipe is picklable (using pickle or dill)